 September in Banff

 Locals love Banff in September.
-It’s the second of the “secret months”.
-September is optimal season for hiking, with plenty of dry trails and fewer hikers.
+It’s the second of the “secret months."
+September is the optimal season for hiking, with plenty of dry trails and fewer hikers.
 Temperatures start to cool down and prices in town drop as well.
-September is also a great month for Northern Lights sightings and the wildlife in the evenings is spectacular—keep an eye out for beavers making nests in the rivers!

 Photo: Fall is prime hiking season at Larch Valley in Banff National Park.